udapy/Seismic-Segmentation/README.md

 # Seismic-Segmentation
- Seismic Image Segmentation:  A baseline UNet with ResNet-34 encoder and Advanced Transformer-based SAGModel (with LoRA, ViTEncoder, PromptEncoder, and MaskDecoder)
+Seismic Image Segmentation:
+- A baseline UNet with ResNet-34 encoder
+- Advanced Transformer-based Segment Any Geobodies Model (with LoRA, ViTEncoder, PromptEncoder, and MaskDecoder)